Volksfest/LiLiKin/README.md

+# Remark

+This repository is quite abandoned.
+Don't expect any updates.
+If you have questions, especially more on the theory side, you ware welcomed to ask (just create an issue)

 # LiLiKin - Library for Line Kinematics

 The basic idea is to create a CCC mechanism, which is a fully actuated mechanism in a 6D Task Space.